qiita-spots/qiita/qiita_pet/support_files/doc/source/faq.rst

 the number of metadata columns in your sample information file and the number of characters in the values of each sample and metadata column.

+To enforce these ideas, Qiita has a limit of 800 samples per preparation (remember, you can add as many samples as you want to your sample information).
+This number was selected because is the maximum number of unique target gene barcodes for the EMP.

 Please do not hesitate to send us an email if you have questions about this.